fjvallarino/monomer/docs/tutorials/03-life-cycle.md

 In general, this process is transparent and you don't need to worry about it.
 The only context where you need to be careful is if the position of your widgets change.
+This can happen if you add items to the beginning of a list (pushing the previous items one position deeper), remove an item or reorder them.
+Just to
-Just to clarify: this only is a concern if there are widgets with state involved, although it's probably safer to just always handle it.
+clarify: this only is a concern if there are widgets with state involved, although it's probably safer to just always handle it.

+As a final note and as is shown in the example, you only need a key at the top level item whose position changes, not on each of its children.

 In the example, a `nodeKey` is associated to each row.
-It works similarly to `styleBasic` but receives a Text argument.
+It is used infix as the style related functions, and receives a Text argument:

 ```haskell
 listItem idx item = hstack [